gaehlerm/SoftwareEngineering/README.md

 The only remnant are interfaces where pointers are still needed for technical reasons.
 Use pointers only there and use the modern smart pointers (unique pointer, shared pointer) and you will be fine.
 Be happy if you use python and you don’t have to care about pointers at all.

-# 25. Variable Properties
+# 25. Additional Properties of Variables

+// find a better title?

 Once again, things only got stated with the introduction to the data types.
 The hard part is not choosing a data type, but figuring out how to deal with them.
 How to make them interact with each other.
 Here one can easily create a huge mess if things are not considered properly.
 And even experienced programmers do not always know how to structure them properly.
 Because it is hard.
 And I’m trying to explain to you at least some very fundamental ideas to look out for.

-The most common way to structure data is having nested classes where one class contains instances of other classes.
+The most common way to structure data is having nested classes and lists, where one class contains instances of other classes.
 There’s certainly nothing wrong with that, but sometimes there are better solutions.

-// add reference, …?
+// add reference, ...?

 Variables do not only have a type, but they can also have additional properties that we want to look at in this chapter.
 They can be compile-time constant, constant, mutable, member, static, dynamic or global.
 And possibly many more.
 All these variables have a different scope in which they can be accessed and altered.
 As always in programming, it is very convenient when you can access a variable all the time, like a global variable, for instance.
 At the same time, this is very prone to create bad code.
 Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn’t give you any more accessibility permissions than that.

 ## Compile-time constant

-Compile-time constants are the least powerful.
+Compile-time constant is the least powerful variable type.
 They are known at the time you write the code and will never change their value.
 In python there is no way to enforce const'ness.
 But it is generally agreed upon that variables written in all upper case are constant and may not be changed, `PI=3.14`.
 In C++ there is the `const` keyword that enforces const'ness of a variable. `const double pi=3.14`.
 Now it is not possible anymore to change the variable `pi` or the compiler returns an error.
-Keep these constants somewhere separated and don’t clutter your code.
-Otherwise there is nothing you can do wrong with them.
+Keep these constants somewhere separated and don’t let them clutter your code.
+Otherwise there is nothing you can do wrong about them.

 In C++ there is also the `constexpr` key word to indicate that an expression can be evaluated at compile time.
+This allows the compiler to do all kind of optimization as many expressions can be evaluated at compile time.

-## Constant
+## Runtime Constant

-Compared to compile-time constants, constants do not know its values at the time of compilation.
+Compared to compile-time constants, runtime constants do not know its values at the time of compilation.
 They will be assigned at runtime upon creation of the object.

 Once created you can pass and copy them around as much as you please.
-You are always guaranteed to deal with the correct object.
+You are always guaranteed to deal with the same object.
 You can even make a constant global and not suffer from the main issues of global variables.
 Though it is still recommended to pass them around as function arguments instead.
+If it's global it will be acting as a hiddeng state, making it much harder to write tests.

 ## Mutable

 In many ways, mutable variables can be compared to class instances.
 They are both very powerful, yet at the same time they are tricky to deal with as they may change their values.
 This can easily lead to bugs.
 On the other hand, writing code without mutable variables (nor class instances) is very hard.
 If you want to know how hard exactly, try functional programming.
-The problem of mutable variables is the mutability.
+The problem of mutable variables is, little surprising, the mutability.
 They may change their values, even if they are just an argument of a function.
 This makes keeping track of their value so hard.

 One option is to work more with immutable objects.
 For example you can replace the following code,